Cookie Consent Integration with Shopify

 Add the OneTrust CMP to Checkout

-To add OneTrust to your Checkout pages, head to Shopify's 'Settings' page.
+To add OneTrust to your Checkout pages, navigate to Shopify's Settings page.

 Your OneTrust installation is complete.
 The CMP should now be available in both Storefront and Checkout.